Leveraging the EN-16931 for compliance in and outside Europe

 Liechtenstein PDF Peppol e-mail

-Poland Peppol PEF Yes
+Malta Peppol Yes

 UK-England CII, EDIFACT, PDF multiple